eficode-academy/rf-advanced-web-katas/exercises/06-datepicker.md

 <br />

-Bad Flask App requires a date that is within the next two weeks, excluding today.
+Bad Flask App requires a date that is within the next two weeks, excluding today (i.e tomorrow to 14 days into the future).
 Therefore, we can't click the first date of the month our app happens to open and we can't press the next month bunch of times to get our date in distant future, like year 2200.